ruvnet/ai-stream/README.md

     'frame': ('frame.jpg', buffer.tobytes(), 'image/jpeg')
 }

-# Send the frame to the Flask app
+# Send the frame to the Quart app
 response = requests.post(url, files=files)

-# Print the response from the Flask app
+# Print the response from the Quart app
 print(response.json())
 ```